alerpaschoal/CODARFE/CODARFE Notebook/README.md

 coda.Save_Instance(path_out    = <path_to_folder>,
                    name_append = <name>)
 ```
 * *path_out:* Path to folder where it will be saved.
-If no path is provided it will save in the *same directory as the metadata* with the name of 'CODARFE_MODEL.png'
+If no path is provided it will save in the *same directory as the metadata* with the name of 'CODARFE_MODEL.foda'
 * *name_append:* Name to concatenate in the final filename.

 ## Creating graphics